 As the series progresses, they meet two other witches: Nanami and Hatsuna.
 The man in charge of the lab, Ichijiku, is escorted by a powerful witch called Valkyria as he tries to find a particular witch; it’s one of the witches that we’ve met in the series.
 There’s a lot of revelations and surprises as the series concludes.

-I started to become frustrated with the series around episode nine, because I felt like the loose thread of the device was left hanging.
+I started to become frustrated with the series around Episode Nine, because I felt like the loose thread of the device was left hanging.
 Unfortunately, it didn’t come back until Episode 12.
 With Episode 10, it started feeling like the writing became sloppier.
-At the end of Episode 12, I felt like there had been such a sudden change to the tone and direction of the story.
+And by the end of Episode 12, I felt like there had been such a sudden change to the tone and direction of the story.
 It also felt unnatural, like they were rushing things in order to fit everything into two episodes.
 I ended up being disappointed with how the series ended.

 Brynhildr in the Darkness had a promising start, but for me, the series started falling apart the closer it got to the end.
 When I reached the end of Episode 13, I found myself thinking, “I devoted 13 weeks of my life to this show, and this is how it ends?”
 This is a series that I’m ultimately glad that I was able to watch as a free stream.
 While it wasn’t necessarily a bad series, the potential I saw for it never truly manifested itself during its run.
 While it wasn’t one the worst series I watched during the Spring 2014 season, it wasn’t exactly one of the best, either.
 Personally, I found it to be a bit of a letdown.